Should UK Students Take a Gap Year Before Medicine?

 More limited availability

 It’s no secret that the fight to get into medical school is among the fiercest.
 The UK, in particular, is currently going through a crisis of needing more doctors than it could educate.
-Said crisis was finally addressed last year when the seats were increased by over 20%, from 7,500 to 9,000.
+The crisis was finally addressed last year when seats increased by over 20%, from 7,500 to 9,000.

 What is the number of students who applied to them?
 Over 20,000.